Odnt-jpg/PriceParrot/PriceParrot/README.md

   ```

 ### 8. Access the App
-- Open your browser and go to the URL shown in the terminal (e.g., `http://localhost:3000` or `http://localhost:3002`).
+- Open your browser and go to the URL shown in the terminal (e.g., `http://localhost:3000`).

 ---